microsoft/teams-ai/js/samples/07.whoBot/README.md

 This bot can tell you about your personal work-related information, who your manager is, and what your profile picture is.
 It uses a predefined prompt with the sequence augmentation and the action planner to map user's message to predefined actions.
 These actions then make graph calls to fulfil user's request.

+Note that this bot will only work in tenants where the following graph scopes are permitted:

+- `User.Read`
+- `User.ReadBasic.All`
+- `People.Read`
+- `Mail.Read`
+- `Calendar.Read.Shared`

+*Table of contents*

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->